What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

 Which are the Most Traded Currency Pairs in the World?

-Best Currency Pairs to Trade: Because the major currency pairs are the most traded currency pairs, many experienced forex traders only trade the major currency pairs because these are highly liquid and their movement tends to be more predictable.
+Best FX Pairs to Trade: Because the major currency pairs are the most traded currency pairs, many experienced forex traders only trade the major currency pairs because these are highly liquid and their movement tends to be more predictable.
 This makes these major currencies; USD, EUR, GBP, JPY and CHF the best to analyze using analysis as they are the most liquid and the most traded currency pairs.

 On the other hand, all the other forex pairs, also known as minor currency pairs or currency crosses only make 33% of all daily trade transactions turnover & are said to be illiquid, meaning they don't have a lot of volatility & as such most of their price movements are choppy or range bound.
-These means that the minor currency pairs are the most hard to analyze using analysis studies because they do not show defined market trend movements in one particular direction (they don't move in a trend).
+These means that the minor currency pairs are the most hard to analyze using analysis studies because they do not show defined trend movements in one particular direction (they don't move in a trend).